PublicDomainRelease/ModelMuse/readme.txt

-ModelMuse – Version 2.19.0.0
+ModelMuse – Version 2.19.1.0

 NOTE: Any use of trade, product or firm names is for descriptive purposes
       only and does not imply endorsement by the U.S. Government.

-This version of ModelMuse is packaged for personal computers using the Microsoft Windows XP or Vista operating systems.
+This version of ModelMuse is packaged for personal computers using the Microsoft Windows XP, Vista, 7 or 8 operating systems.
 Executable files for personal computers are provided as well as the source code.

 Instructions for installation, execution, and testing are provided below.